Getting Started with VA Educational Benefits

 - In order to receive VA educational benefits you have to take courses that are required on your specific degree plan.

-1. If you took 2 semesters off, you will need to resubmit your Veterans Benefits paperwork to the Veterans Services Office by visiting in person or email at VRC@collin.edu
+1. If you took 2 semesters off, you will need to resubmit your Veterans Benefits paperwork on your Workday student account under the Financial Aid Tab and selcet Veteran Services Exemptions (read more).

 - In order to receive VA educational benefits you have to take courses that are required on your specific degree plan.